emezeske/lein-cljsbuild/README.md

 :hooks [leiningen.cljsbuild]
 ```

-Note that by default the `lein jar` task does *not* package your ClojureScript
+Note that by default the `lein jar` task does *not* package your
+ClojureScript code in the JAR file.
+Unless you added your
+ClojureScript code to your Leiningen `:source-paths` setting, this
-code in the JAR file.
-This feature needs to be explicitly enabled by adding
+feature needs to be explicitly enabled by adding the following entry
-the following entry to each of the `:builds` that you want included in the
+to each of the `:builds` that you want included in the JAR file. `lein
-JAR file. `lein uberjar` derives its behavior from `lein jar` and will include
+uberjar` derives its behavior from `lein jar` and will include the
-the ClojureScript as well if enabled.
+ClojureScript as well if enabled.

 ```clj
 :jar true